 Everything connects with everything: this is one of the great tenets, the great beliefs, found in the study of the humanities.
 All life is like a spider's web: however delicately spun at times, however far apart the spaces between each light thread, everything important that humans do or can do is tied to everything else.
 We all live inside this web--we all are a part of a certain time in history, a certain place in American culture, a certain understanding of the arts and of philosophy and religion.
 As we change--as our understanding changes--we gradually throw out lines of thought to other parts of the web close to or far away from us.

 And the more parts of the web to which we are able to connect ourselves--to hook into--the more we will understand what being a human means.

-We can almost imagine this question--what it means to be human--as a central core or fire inside every human being, motivating him or her to strive, to learn, to discover.
+We can almost imagine this question as a central core or fire inside every human being, motivating him or her to strive, to learn, to discover.
 And when enough of these individuals strive together, their entire culture is lifted up, whether for a moment in history or a thousand years.

-This fire inside each of us, this core, is at the very center of our own experience of the web of the humanities we can reach out to.
+This fire inside each of us, this core, is at the very center of our own experience of the web of the humanities for which we yearn, hope, and reach.
 Plato, the towering genius of early Greek philosophy 2500 years ago, said, "Know thyself."
 This is what studying the humanities is: a process of knowing thyself through looking at our own deepest meanings, and those of others.

 It is an exciting voyage on which to embark.